 What is averaging down in stocks?
 Averaging down refers to a strategy of buying more shares of a stock you already own after that stock has lost value — effectively buying the same stock, but at a discount.

-Averaging down stock means that an investor purchases more of a certain stock that they already own, after that stock has lost value.
-By purchasing more of the same stock at a now lower price, the investor brings down the average price for those stocks in their portfolio.
+By purchasing more of the same stock at a lower price, the investor brings down the average price (or cost basis) for all the shares of that stock in their portfolio.
 We’ll take a look at the pros and cons of averaging down, and when it might be a good time to implement this investment strategy.

 What Is Averaging Down Stock?

 As with any strategy, there’s risk in averaging down.
-If, after averaging down, the price of the stock goes up, then the investor’s decision to buy more of that stock at a lower price would have been a good one.
-If the stock continues its downward price trajectory, it would mean the investor just doubled down on a losing investment.
+If, after averaging down, the price of the stock goes up, then your decision to buy more of that stock at a lower price would have been a good one.
+If the stock continues its downward price trajectory, it would mean you just doubled down on a losing investment.